renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm <a href="https://linkedin.com/in/renato-borges-viana"><img src="https://img.shields.io/badge/-Renato%20Borges%20Viana-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-💼 Bringing the versatility of the Java, Node.js, Python, and Angular ecosystems to your project!

-👨‍💻 Full Stack Developer specialized in Java and Angular.
-Has hands-on experience in creating front-end interfaces using Angular and implementing back-end architectures, both monolithic and microservices.
-Is experienced in a variety of technologies and frameworks, including Java (Spring), and TypeScript (Angular).
-In addition, has practical experience with the JavaScript platform (Node.js), Python (Django, Flask), and cloud technologies such as AWS.
-Has experience with Docker, Kubernetes, Kafka, databases (Oracle, PostgreSQL), and unit testing (JUnit, Mockito).
-Has significantly contributed to the development and maintenance of robust web applications, REST APIs, and SOAP integrations.
-Is recognized for problem-solving ability, teamwork ethic, and effective communication.
+👨‍💻 Programmer Analyst with experience in web development, specializing in Java and Angular.
+Has proven skills in creating front-end interfaces using Angular, JSF, and jQuery, and in implementing back-end architectures with Java and Python.
+Proficient in a variety of technologies and frameworks, including Spring, Django, Flask, and Node.js.
+Competent in cloud technologies, such as AWS, and DevOps tools, such as Docker, Kubernetes, messaging systems (Kafka), databases (Oracle, PostgreSQL) and unit tests (JUnit, Mockito).
+Contributed significantly to the development and maintenance of robust web applications, including an application that increased the operational efficiency of the company by allowing the validation of new insurance policies.

-🧪 Focuses on creating innovative and scalable solutions with an emphasis on reliable testing and TDD methodology.

-🔍 His commitment to excellence, efficiency, and innovation drives him to constantly evolve.
+🔍 Is recognized for problem-solving ability, teamwork ethic, and effective communication.

 🚀 Let’s connect!